 Air Products And Chemicals's score of 35 is higher than 59% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Air Products and Chemicals, headquartered in the US, reported total carbon emissions of approximately 35,300,000,000 kg CO2e.
-This figure includes Scope 1 emissions of about 16,400,000,000 kg CO2e, Scope 2 emissions of approximately 10,700,000,000 kg CO2e, and Scope 3 emissions of around 8,300,000,000 kg CO2e.
+This figure includes Scope 1 emissions of about 16,400,000,000 kg CO2e, Scope 2 emissions of around 10,700,000,000 kg CO2e, and Scope 3 emissions totalling about 8,300,000,000 kg CO2e.
 The company has set ambitious climate commitments, aiming for a 33% reduction in the carbon intensity of its Scope 1 and 2 emissions by 2030, based on a 2015 baseline.
-Additionally, Air Products has committed to achieving net-zero emissions across all scopes by 2050.
-The company’s reduction targets include a near-term goal of reducing Scope 1 and 2 emissions by 42% by 2030 from a 2021 base year, as validated by the Science Based Targets initiative (SBTi).
-This commitment reflects a strategic approach to align with global climate goals, ensuring that their operations contribute to limiting global warming to 1.5°C. Air Products has consistently disclosed its emissions data across all scopes, demonstrating transparency and accountability in its sustainability efforts.
-The company’s initiatives are supported by its sustainability reports, which outline progress and future strategies in reducing greenhouse gas emissions.
+Additionally, Air Products has committed to achieving net zero emissions across all scopes by 2050.
+The company’s reduction targets are aligned with the Science Based Targets initiative (SBTi), which includes a commitment to reduce Scope 1 and 2 emissions by 42% by 2030 from a 2021 base year.
+This commitment reflects a strong alignment with global climate goals, aiming to limit warming to 1.5°C. Air Products has demonstrated a consistent approach to emissions management, with a focus on both operational efficiency and broader sustainability initiatives.
+The company’s emissions data and climate commitments are sourced from its parent organization, Air Products and Chemicals, Inc., ensuring a comprehensive understanding of its environmental impact and strategic direction.

 Access structured emissions data, company-specific emission factors, and source documents